Youssefzahir/pinger/README.md

 Overview:
 ---------
-Pinger allows you to ping different ip addresses by entering the IP addresses seperated by a comma or by entering the name of a text file containing the ip addresses when prompted.
+Pinger allows you to ping different ip addresses by entering the IP addresses seperated by a comma (spaces if run with cli arguments) or by entering the name of a text file containing the ip addresses when prompted.
 It works with hostnames as well as long as your DNS is able to resolve the address.
 This script gives the user 3 attempts at performing the ping test and then quits